 Price: USD: $399 / GBP: £349 / AUD: $549

-We're jumping the gun on this one a bit, since the PlayStation VR won't be out until October, but it should absolutely be on your radar.
-It's the only virtual reality headset that will play nice with a home console for the foreseeable future – and luckily, it also seems pretty amazing, based on the hands-on demos we've had so far.
+Sony's PlayStation VR should absolutely be on your shopping list if you have any interest in virtual reality.
+It's the only virtual reality headset that will play nice with a home console for the foreseeable future – and luckily, it also seems pretty amazing.

 It's comfortable, immersive, and totally impressive, although between potential motion sickness and that added cost, it won't be for everyone.
 Still, with games like RIGS, EVE Valkyrie, Rez Infinite, and many more on the horizon, we can't wait to fumble through our living rooms with it on.